MUKILAN0608/MUKILAN0608/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-The stats, streak, top-languages, activity graph, calendar, and trophy case above don't need any of this — they render live with zero setup, so the section never looks empty while the snake workflow is pending.
+The stats, streak, top-languages, and trophy case above don't need any of this — they render live with zero setup, so the section never looks empty while the snake workflow is pending.

 </details>